Saturday, March 21, 2026

 We shared a vow to love forever.

-Now life's a fading winter's day,
+Now life's a fading afternoon,

 And bent with age I fear "forever"

-Was always just some fond cliche'.
+Was always just some whistled tune.

 But then I feel your glance upon me,